paulmmay/blog.paulmay.org/_posts/2014-06-01-msk-discover-clinical-trials.md

 </figure>

 ### Project Challenges
 Too many to mention; an odyssey of a project.
-I remain intensely proud of this project.
-It has continued since I left MSKCC, and our approach - combining UX and data-science is now mainstream institutional thinking.
+I remain intensely proud of this work.
+Development has continued since I left MSKCC, and our team's approach - combining UX and data-science is now mainstream institutional thinking.